lisaparty/ubertooth/docs/source/build_guide.rst

 libbtbb
 ^^^^^^^

-Next the Bluetooth baseband library (libbtbb) needs to be built for the Ubertooth tools to decode Bluetooth packets:
+Next, build the Bluetooth baseband library (libbtbb) for the Ubertooth tools to decode Bluetooth packets:

 	.. code-block:: sh